African humid period: Global climate

 The shrinkage of subtropical wetlands probably led to a drop in atmospheric methane concentrations between 5,500 and 5,000 years ago, before boreal wetlands expanded and offset the loss of subtropical wetlands, leading to a return of higher atmospheric methane concentrations.
 Conversely, increases in atmospheric methane concentrations, detected in Greenland ice cores about 14,700 years ago, and atmospheric carbon dioxide decreases in the early Holocene may relate to the vegetation expansion caused by the AHP.
-Carbon dioxide concentration then increased after about 7,000 years as the biosphere began releasing carbon in response to increasing aridity.
+The concentration increase beginning 7,000 years ago may reflect increased aridity, although other processes were probably more important.

 A sudden increase in the amount of land-originating dust in an oceanic drill core off Cape Blanc, Mauritania, has been interpreted as reflecting the end of the AHP 5,500 years ago occurring in only a few centuries.
-Increased African dust deposition took place at Ciomadul and the Durmitor Massif, both in Europe.
+Increased African dust deposition took place at Ciomad, central Portugal and the Durmitor Massif, all in Europe.
 Potentially, alluvial sediments emplaced during the AHP and dried up lake basins became an important source for dust and silt-sized particles.
 Today, the Sahara is the single largest source of dust in the world, with far ranging effects on climate and ecosystems, such as the growth of the Amazon rainforest.

 In one climate model, the desertification of the Sahara at the end of the AHP reduces the amount of heat transported in the atmosphere and ocean towards the poles, inducing cooling of 1–2 C-change especially in winter in the Arctic and an expansion of sea ice.
 Reconstructed temperatures in the Arctic indeed show a cooling, although less pronounced than in the climate model.
 Further, this climate transition in the climate model is accompanied by increased negative Arctic Oscillation states, a weaker subpolar gyre and increased precipitation and cold air outbreaks in much of Europe; such changes have also been observed in paleoclimate data.
 These findings imply that the vegetation state of the Sahara influences the Northern Hemisphere climate.
 In turn, this high latitude cooling may have further reduced precipitation over Africa.
+Hou et al. 2024 proposed that the drying of the Sahara induced drying in northern China and moistening in southern China, through a cooling in the Indo-Pacific Warm Pool and an eastward shift of the Walker circulation.
+This was accompanied by cultural changes in China, with a decline in the number of archeological sites, and the Walker circulation change may be a causal mechanism for the 4.2 ka event.